aws/amazon-chime-sdk-ios/README.md

     $ xed .
    ```
    Note: Do *NOT* use *.xcodeproj to open project.
-4. If you are using background blur and replacement features, under `Build Settings` tab, under the `Linking` section, add `-framework AmazonChimeSDKMachineLearning` to `Other Linker Flags`.
+4. If you are using background blur and replacement features, under `Build Settings` tab, under the `Linking` section, add `-framework AmazonChimeSDKMachineLearning -framework CoreML` to `Other Linker Flags`.
 <p align="center">
 <img src="./media/cocoapods_machine_learning.png" alt="image" width="80%"/>
 </p>